+In this piece, we discuss how we can use a floatation tank to increase our immersion and presence in Virtual Reality.
 If we look to our glossary, we see Presence within Virtual Reality (VR) defined as the degree to which the subject feels present in the virtual world.
 What is interesting to note, is that this naturally has to be viewed relatively to the degree that the subject feels present in the physical world — as we usually receive information from both our physical and our virtual environments.

 There can thus be two separated approaches to designing for presence in virtual reality environments: one is to provide sensory stimulus of the virtual environment, and the other is to block sensory stimulus from the physical environment.
 Both approaches work towards the same goal of immersion — the encapsulation of the user in the VE.
 Slater and Wilbur (1997) recognise this in their definition of Immersion, which is closely related to the notion of Presence.
 They define immersion in terms of four qualities the system can afford, the first one of which is called inclusiveness.
 Inclusiveness they define as the extent to which physical reality is shut out.

-Floatation chambers, or sensory deprivation tanks — are pools of water with copious amounts of epsom salt (≈600kg).
-The tanks are sealed for any incoming light and sound, and the air- and water temperature is equal to that of your body.
+Floatation tanks, or sensory deprivation chambers— are pools of water with copious amounts of epsom salt (≈600kg).
+The floatation tanks are sealed for any incoming light and sound, and the air- and water temperature is equal to that of your body.
 When you lie down, you will feel how the salt makes you float even though the pool is very shallow.
 As you lie there, you notice how the ripples you created when lying down start to slowly subside as you sink down into weightlessness.
 After a while, because of the air- and water temperatures are the same as that of your body, you can no longer pinpoint where the water ends and the air around you begins.
 In fact, it gets hard to distinguish anything from anything else, including your body from the air and water.
 There is really nothing that is easy to grasp as isolated, save perhaps your breath.
 And as the minutes go, with total physical relaxation and lack of much sensory impression at all, things start to change.

 The most significant, explicit change one may notice in the tank is that after a while your bodily self-consciousness is not what it used to be.
 Your mental model of where your body is in relation to the world around you starts to become blurred.
 Normally reinforced by tactile stimuli of air and water (of varying temperatures), and visual and auditive stimuli from the environment, your body model is now lacking information on which to create it.
 Your sense of spaciousness has also changed, that is the feeling of your position as defined relatively to say, the walls, mountains and sky has disappeared.
 You now really experience nothing around you, but neither any edges to this lack of information in your surroundings.
 You may get the feeling of floating in empty space — but where are you in all of this?
 What, in this stream of conscious experience is matter and what is mind?